mcpt/wlmoj-incidents/content/issues/2020-09-02-verification-bot-down.md

 section: issue
 ---

+*Resolved* - The issue has been resolved and normal service has been restored.
+(2020-09-12 20:04)

 *Investigating* - We're aware of an issue when attempting to verify a user using the Verification Bot.
+(2020-09-01 23:16)